uob-positron-imaging-centre/ACCES-CoExSiST/README.md

 Both libraries learn a given set of free parameters, such that an experiment is synchronised with an equivalent simulation; this synchronisation is done in one of two ways:

 - CoExSiST calibrates **microscopically**: in a Discrete Element Method (DEM) context, all simulated particles follow their experimental counterparts *exactly*.
 Naturally, this technique is limited to dilute systems and experimental imaging techniques that can capture the 3D position of *all* moving particles (e.g. PIV) - however, it provides information about the fundamental aspects of particle collision.
 - ACCES calibrates / optimises **macroscopically**: a given simulation reproduces a system-specific *macroscopic* quantity (e.g. residence time distribution, angle of repose).
 This technique is completely agnostic to the simulation method and the quantity to be reproduced.
-In a DEM context, it can train *coarse-grained* simulations, using larger meso-particles to model multiple smaller ones.
+For example, it can train *coarse-grained DEM* simulations, using larger meso-particles to model multiple smaller ones.

 ACCES is ready for production use; it was successfully used to calibrate coarse-grained DEM digital twins of [GranuTools](https://www.granutools.com/en/) equipment (Andrei Leonard Nicusan and Dominik Werner, *paper under review*), CFDEM fluidised beds (Hanqiao Cha, *paper under review*) and even signal processing parameters in a PET scanner model (Matthew Herald, *paper under review*).